AppealAI

 What It Means

-The billed amount exceeds the payer's contracted or fee schedule amount.
+The billed amount exceeds the payer's contracted or legislated fee arrangement.

 Common In